top of page

 For in-depth facts about Red-tailed Hawks, CLICK HERE!

-Devon is a male Barn Owl.
-He is non-releasable due to being captive-bred.
+Devon is a captive bred male Barn Owl.
 Barn Owls are silent predators that are normally strictly nocturnal.
 Despite this, Devon is sometimes awake during the day, excited to go on walks or meet new friends during our educational programs!

 Barn Owls are medium-sized owls characterized by their white heart-shaped face and gray and cinnamon above.
 These owls can be found worldwide.
 However, populations are declining in parts of their range due to habitat loss.